-The ability for transit to provide services continues to grow more challenging.
-Therefore, the vision over the next ten years must change in light of the changes in technology, community needs, regulations, funding opportunities, minimum wage increases, changes to traditional funding streams and other drivers of change.
+The ability for transit agencies to provide services continues to grow more challenging.
+Therefore, the vision to the year 2030 must change in light of the changes in technology, community needs, regulations, funding opportunities, minimum wage increases, changes to traditional funding streams and other drivers of change.
 These changes do not have to be obstacles, if the transit agencies are able to successfully navigate the changes.

 Kern COG understands that the primary mission of transit agencies is to move people from one place to another safely, efficiently.
 Technology over the past decade has developed to where zero emission transit buses – battery electric and fuel cell – are becoming a viable option for transit fleets of all sizes.
 Additionally, transit agencies are increasingly turning to mobile apps and shared mobility options as a means to carrying out their public transportation mission.

-TRANSITions 2019 Transit Symposium was held on February 26, 2019 to bring together transit agencies with the California Air Resources Board, technology experts, funding program managers, pilot project managers, and vendors to discuss how we can work to advance clean, safe, efficient public transportation.
+TRANSITions Transit Symposiums have been held in 2018, 2019 and 2020 to bring together transit agencies with the California Air Resources Board, technology experts, funding program managers, pilot project managers, and vendors to discuss how we can work to advance clean, safe, efficient public transportation.

 Plans and Studies